prad123/traffic-sign-classifier/README.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My architecture is derived mostly from the LeNet network, with some modifications from [this paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
-I added `tanh`

 ##### Input
 My model accepts 32x32x1 image as input - I converted all the training images to grayscale hence the 1 color channel input.